Wayne Godwin: Salford

 It was announced that Godwin had joined Salford due to their intended hooker, Tevita Leo Latu being refused a visa.
 On Godwin's début, he scored a try but Salford still lost 13–12 to Leigh.

 Dewsbury

-Goodwin signed for Dewsbury for the 2014 season, playing in the Kingstone Press Championship.
+Goodwin signed for Dewsbury for the 2014 season, playing in the Championship.
 On 15 March 2015, Godwin returned on a four-week loan to Salford.